suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2018-07-03-meet-the-author-lesley-thomson.md

 ## 8. Can you tell us one thing your readers may not know about you?

 I wonder how many of you know that I’m a fan of scriptwriter Amy Sherman Palladino.
-She wrote <cite>Gilmore Girls</cite> and The Amazing Mrs Maisel.
+She wrote <cite>Gilmore Girls</cite> and <cite>The Amazing Mrs Maisel</cite>.
 If you haven’t seen these shows, do check them out, you’re in for a treat.
 I imagine living in Stars Hollow with Lorelei Gilmore and Luke Danes.
 The writing is funny, moving, disturbing and sad, like the best crime novels it covers the gamut of life.

 When I’m stuck on a chapter, I ask Alfred, my raggle-taggle poodle, for advice.
 He gave me the idea for [<cite>The Dog Walker</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2200270), so he’s worth listening to.